nicc777/exploring-aws-kinesis/NOTES.md

 ![design](images/manual_creating_components/design.drawio.png)

 I will start with the S3 bucket and work my way first to the left.
+Components to the right is already familiar to me, so I will not spend time on manually creating those.
+[Lab 2](labs/lab2-construct-cloudformation-template-from-lab1-findings/README.md) will have the CloudFormation template implementation of the design.

 ## Resource: S3 Bucket